Cosmological Effective Hamiltonian from full Loop Quantum Gravity Dynamics: The Hamiltonian

-In principle, we have all we need: we can compute the effective Hamiltonian from the full theory (on a cubic graph), $H_{\text{eff}}(A,E)$.
+We can now compute the expectation value of the Hamiltonian of the full theory (on a cubic graph), $H_{\text{eff}}(A,E)$.
 Given the generic form of the complexifier coherent states, however, this is a very hard task.
 For this reason (and to allow comparison with LQC effective dynamics), we limit ourselves to the homogeneous isotropic case.
 This is achieved by choosing very specific labels $h_e$ for our coherent states (\ref{coherent-state}): using the notation in (\ref{holomorphic-dec}), we choose $z_e = z := \xi + i\eta$ a complex number for all $e$ and $n_e=n_e'=n_{(i)}$ with $n_{(i)}$ being the $SU(2)$ element that rotates the $z$-axis into the tangent $\dot e$ to edge $e$.
-Then, it is a matter of computation (which will be presented in an extended companion paper to appear soon) to check that these states are indeed peaked on the elementary operators:
+As one can check \cite{DL17b}, these states are indeed peaked on the elementary operators:

 and their spread goes like $t$ (no summation over repeated indices)